Calligre/server/README.md

     docker run -d --net=host -v ${ATTENDEE_WWW_DIR}:/www -v ${SSL_DIR}:/ssl nginx-proxy

-Note that `ATTENDEE_WWW_DIR` should point to the build directory of [attendee-web](https://github.com/calligre/attendee-web).
-For example, in prod this is
+Note that `ATTENDEE_WWW_DIR` should point to the build directory of [attendee-web](https://github.com/calligre/attendee-web) and `SSL_DIR` should point to the cert folder for the correct subdomain.
+For example, in prod the values might be

     export ATTENDEE_WWW_DIR=/home/ec2-user/attendee-web/build
+    export SSL_DIR=/home/ec2-user/lets-encrypt-certs/certs/dev.calligre.com